-In terms of the other control variables, MTB, LEV, and ROA are negatively associated with REAL_EM, implying that growth firms, highly levered firms, and profitable firms are less likely to engage in real activities earnings management.
-As expected, we find that BIG4 is positively associated with REAL_EM.
+In terms of the other control variables, MTB, LEV, and ROA are negatively associated with REAL\EM, implying that growth firms, highly levered firms, and profitable firms are less likely to engage in real activities earnings management.
+As expected, we find that Big4 is positively associated with REAL\EM.
 This result is also found by Chi et al. (2010).
 Because accruals earnings management is more likely to be detected by high quality auditor (Big 4), firms which are audited by the Big 4 auditors may shift to more real activities earnings manipulation, which are presumably harder to detect.
-For the country-level market variables, we find that STKMKTCAPGDP is positively associated with REAL_EM, while LISTEDFIRMS and IPOTOGDP are negatively associated with REAL_EM.